rulingAnts/scripture_media_trial_content_app/COMMUNITY.md

 #### What platforms are supported?

-- **Desktop Bundler**: Windows, macOS, Linux (via Electron)
+- **Desktop Bundler**: Windows, macOS (via Electron)
-- **Mobile App**: Android (iOS support planned)
+- **Mobile App**: Android

 ### Security Questions

 #### How secure is this?

 The app uses multiple security layers:
-- AES-256 encryption for media files
-- Device-specific encryption keys
-- Hardware-based device binding
+- Device binding (Android ID allowlist)
+- Per-device wrapped content keys inside the bundle
+- Media protection at rest (xor-v1 obfuscation by default; legacy AES-256-CBC supported)
 - Playback tracking and limits
 - No export functionality

-However, it's not impenetrable.
-See [TECHNICAL.md](TECHNICAL.md) for detailed security analysis.
+However, it is not impenetrable.
+See [TECHNICAL.md](TECHNICAL.md) for a detailed security analysis and residual risks.

 #### Can content be extracted from the app?

 Not easily.
 Media files are:
-- Encrypted on disk with device-specific keys
+- Protected at rest and not playable outside the app
-- Only decrypted temporarily during playback
+- Only decrypted/deobfuscated temporarily during playback
 - Automatically cleaned up after use
-- Stored in app's private directory
+- Stored in the app's private directory

 However, users with root access or advanced tools could potentially extract content.

 #### What if someone shares the APK?

 The APK can be shared, but it won't help unauthorized users:
-- Content is encrypted with device-specific keys
 - Bundle verifies device authorization on load
+- Content keys are device-bound; unauthorized devices can't unwrap the key
-- Media won't decrypt on unauthorized devices
+- Media won't decrypt/deobfuscate on unauthorized devices

 #### Can users screen record the content?

 Yes, unfortunately.
 Android doesn't provide reliable screen recording prevention.
-Consider this a limitation and use legal agreements to discourage it.
+Consider this a limitation and use legal agreements and/or visible watermarks to discourage it.

 #### What happens if a device is rooted?